Foam rolling or special tools: which eases heel pain best?

 Summary

-This study tested two treatments for chronic plantar fasciitis, a common cause of heel pain.
+This study tested two hands-on treatments for chronic plantar fasciitis, a common cause of heel pain.
 Fifty-six adults received either instrument-assisted soft tissue mobilization or foam rolling, plus exercises.
-The goal was to see which method better reduces pain and improves movement and daily function.
+The goal was to see which approach better reduces pain, improves ankle motion, and boosts daily function.

 Get updates